Verism: Egyptian influence theory

 Scholars debate whether Egyptian influence started Roman verism.
 A group of portraits in hard Egyptian stone from the Roman Ptolemaic Kingdom show a harsh realism that is similarly seen in Republican portraits.
-Scholars believe the Egyptian portraits began to be made before the Republican portraits and strongly influenced the Romans into establishing the veristic style when Egyptian priests and cults came into contact with Italy and Greece.
-Although this theory like the others has merit, lack of concrete dating of this certain Egyptian style makes scholars doubt the creditability.
-Suggested stylistic dates often fluctuate by two or three centuries leaving scholars with no solid evidence for when the style of harshly realistic Egyptian portraiture begun.
-Historians also note Romans did not have extensive military or commercial contact with Egypt before 30 BC, which was after the Late Republic when verism was being used on portraiture.
-Scholars conclude that it is unlikely that Egyptian portraits influenced the Republican style.
+Some scholars believe the Egyptian portraits began to be made before the Republican portraits and strongly influenced the Romans into establishing the veristic style when Egyptian priests and cults came into contact with Italy and Greece.
+Critics of this theory have argued that there is a lack of concrete dating of this certain Egyptian style.
+Suggested stylistic dates often fluctuate by two or three centuries, leaving no solid evidence for when the style of harshly realistic Egyptian portraiture began.
+They have also noted that Romans did not have extensive military or commercial contact with Egypt before 30 BC, which was after the Late Republic when verism was being used on portraiture.